Psalm 91 discusses a single theme: God’s protection of the righteous. Their trust in God is like a shield, deflecting all types of dangers.

-The psalmist describes the many perils in the world.
-Some are spiritual pitfalls (‘the snare-trap'), while others are physical ('the devastating pestilence').
-Some exist only in our imagination (‘the terror of the night'), while others are quite real (‘the flight of arrows by day').
-Some dangers are hidden and unexpected (‘pestilence prowling in the darkness'), while others are known but we are helpless to avoid (‘plague that ravages at noon').
+The chapter, also known as shir shel pega'im (“the song of plagues”), describes the numerous perils in the world.
+Some are spiritual pitfalls, “snare-traps” to lure us, while others are physical afflictions.
+Some exist only in our imagination, “the terror of the night”; others are only too real, a “flight of arrows by day”.
+Some dangers are hidden and unexpected, a “pestilence prowling in the darkness.”
+And some are in plain sight, but we are helpless to avoid them — “a plague that ravages at midday.”

-But those who place their trust in God are shielded from all of them.
-What is the source of this special Divine providence?
-The psalm explains:
+Those who place their trust in God, however, are shielded from all of these perils.
+What is the source of this Divine providence and protection?
+The psalmist writes:

-The Maggid replied that he should go seek out his disciple, Reb Zusha of Hanipol, and ask him this question.
+The Maggid replied that he should go seek out his disciple, Reb Zusha of Hanipol, and pose the question to him.

 The man posed his question.
-‘I asked the Maggid how is it possible to bless God for the bad just as one blesses Him for the good, and the Maggid told me that only you can help me in this matter.’
+“I asked the Maggid how is it possible to bless God for the bad just as one blesses Him for the good, and the Maggid told me that only you can explain this to me.”

-Reb Zusha replied, ‘This is indeed a very difficult question.
-But why did our holy master sent you to me?
+Reb Zusha replied, “This is indeed a very difficult question.
+But why did our holy master send you to me?
 How would I know?
-He should have sent you to someone who has experienced suffering!’
+He should have sent you to someone who has experienced suffering....”

-Those individuals who are close to God, tzaddikim who cleave to the Source of light — they place their lives, their very being, in the elevated realm of holy life.
+Righteous individuals who are close to God — tzaddikim who cleave to the Source of light — place their lives, their very being, in the elevated realm of holy life.
 There, nothing can hurt them.
 They are beyond life’s pitfalls and troubles.
 They are beyond even the possibility of lack.

 This is how the verse should be read.
-The beginning quotes those who place their trust in God: “You, God, are my refuge.”
+The beginning of the verse quotes the motto of those who place their trust in God: “You, God, are my refuge.”